Non-player character: Video games

-The term "non-player character" is also used in video games to describe entities not under the direct control of a player.
-The term carries a connotation that the character is not hostile towards players; hostile characters are referred to as enemies, mobs, or creeps.
+The term "non-player character" (NPC) is also used in video games to describe game characters and entities that are not under the direct control of a player, and often carries a connotation that the character is not hostile towards players; hostile characters, on the other hand, are referred to as enemies, mobs, grunts or creeps.
+A mob, also known as a mobile, or mobile object, might encompass all NPCs in a MMORPG or MUD.
+In most modern graphical games, "mob" may be used to specifically refer to generic monstrous NPCs that a player is expected to hunt and kill, excluding NPCs that engage in dialog, sell items, or NPCs which cannot be attacked.
+Most mobs are capable of no complex behaviors beyond attacking or moving around.
+"Named mobs" are distinguished by having a proper name rather than being referred to by a general type ("a goblin", "a citizen", etc.).

+The term non-player character refers to a character that is not controlled by a player, as distinct from a player character (PC).
+However, it does not necessarily imply that the character is permanently unplayable.
+Some video games allow for the player to take control of NPCs (such as Grand Theft Auto V which allows the player to switch between the three main protagonists) at which point the NPC gains PC status.
+The acronym NPC is sometimes expanded as "non-playable character", however a non-playable character is one that cannot be selected or controlled by a player at any point in the game.

 NPC behavior in computer games is usually scripted and automatic, triggered by certain actions or dialogue with the player characters.
 In certain multiplayer games (Neverwinter Nights and Vampire: The Masquerade series, for example) a player that acts as the GM can "possess" both player and non-player characters, controlling their actions to further the storyline.
 More complex games, such as the aforementioned Neverwinter Nights, allow the player to customize the NPCs' behavior by modifying their default scripts or creating entirely new ones.

 In some online games, such as massively multiplayer online role-playing games, NPCs may be entirely unscripted, and are essentially regular character avatars controlled by employees of the game company.
 These "non-players" are often distinguished from player characters by avatar appearance or other visual designation, and often serve as in-game support for new players.
 In other cases, these "live" NPCs are virtual actors, playing regular characters that drive a continuing storyline (as in Myst Online: Uru Live).